Posted on 1 Comment

 Victorian Chairs

 Smaller Victorian arm chairs and accent chairs are also very popular.
-They find their place in front of vanities and antique dressing tables.
-Victorian Chair People also place Victorian chairs in bedrooms as accent seating, and even in large modern bathrooms.
+They find their place in front of vanities and antique dressing tables. victorian chair People also place Victorian chairs in bedrooms as accent seating, and even in large modern bathrooms.
 They can be updated with more modern fabrics and new upholstery, or kept in more traditional velvet and brocades.
 They also look beautiful flanking a fireplace or antique server.
 In fact, adding a small piece of Victorian seating can be a great way to introduce antiques into a home without overdoing a “period look.”
 Don’t underestimate the power of pillows when it comes to modernizing a piece of antique furniture.

 Victorian Furniture adds Style to Modern and Traditional Homes